 Our competition event this year spread the league stage over four weekends throughout the year.
 After each league session the game gained additional modules that presented new and different challenges to the competitors.
 In addition to the formal league sessions, there were also some more casual friendlies sessions which allowed the teams to experiment with different strategies and test their code against other teams’ in a more relaxed environment.

 While this year’s competition presented a different challenge to the competitors that previous years’, the core challenge to create an autonomous robot remained the same.

-This weekend the competition culmintated in a series of single-elimination knockout matches, allowing the teams robots to demonstrate the peak of their capabilities.
-The initial pairings of the knockouts were seeded based on performance in the leagues, however this by no means guarunteed a smooth path to the final.
+This weekend the competition culminated in a series of single-elimination knockout matches, allowing the teams robots to demonstrate the peak of their capabilities.
+The initial pairings of the knockouts were seeded based on performance in the leagues, however this by no means guaranteed a smooth path to the final.

 Many teams had ramped up their improvements towards the end of the competition, allowing for some incredibly well contested matches and some surprising outcomes.
 A particular example of this was team MCK from The Malay College Kuala Kangsar who had finished the leagues near the bottom of the league table and thus faced a challenging set of matches.
 Nevertheless they managed to knock out the top seed, team MAI from Gymnasium Markt Indersdorf and went on to secure a place on the podium.